 road has the meaning given in the Road Traffic (Administration) Act 2008 section 4.

-[Regulation 4 amended in Gazette 8 Jan 2015 p.
+[Regulation 4 amended: Gazette 8 Jan 2015 p.
 121.]

 5. Meaning of annexe

 An attachment to a caravan which has walls and a roof and can be assembled or dismantled within 24 hours by no more than 2 people is an attachment of a prescribed type or description for the purposes of the definition of “annexe” in section 5(1) of the Act.